adamkarvonen/SAE_Bench_Template/README.md

 ## Custom SAE Usage

 Our goal is to have first class support for custom SAEs as the field is rapidly evolving.
 Our evaluations can run on any SAE object with `encode()`, `decode()`, and a few config values.
-We recommend referring to `custom_saes/custom_sae_demo.ipynb`.
+We recommend referring to `custom_sae_demo.ipynb`.
 In this notebook, we load a custom SAE and an SAE Bench baseline SAE, run them on two evals, and graph the results.

 There are two ways to evaluate custom SAEs: